“What is UV-C light and how does it work?” We'd like to show you! The complex science is simple once you understand light.

 As you can see in the image below, the sun emits radiation across the electromagnetic spectrum1.
 Earth’s atmosphere filters sunlight; and though long-wave (UV-A)/middle-wave (UV-B) ultraviolet light reaches the surface of the planet, short-wave (UV-C) ultraviolet light gets absorbed.

-UV-C light waves are composed of photons, or particles of light.
-They are the most energetic of the optical electromagnetic spectrum (composed of UV, visible, and infrared light) and are, therefore, the most photochemically active.2 The peak germicidal effects of UV-C irradiation occur at wavelengths of 260-265 nm.
-UV-C light generated by low vapor pressure mercury lamps exhibit peak germicidal efficacy at 254 nm.3
+UV-C light waves are comprised of photons, or particles of light.
+They are the most energetic of the optical electromagnetic spectrum (comprised of UV, visible, and infrared light) and are, therefore, the most photochemically active2.
+The peak germicidal effects of UV-C irradiation occur at wavelengths of 254 nm3.

 So what does this mean on a practical level?
-Well, that using UV-C light will inactivate microorganisms stopping the replication cycle and ensuring higher levels of disinfection.
+Well, that using UV-C light will kill germs and bacteria - ensuring higher levels of disinfection.